 In Alberta, facilities with GHG emissions greater than 10,000 tonnes CO2-equivalent per year are required to report their GHG emissions.
-Pursuant to the Technology Innovation and Emission Reduction ("TIER") Regulation (previously the Carbon Competitiveness Incentive Regulation), facilities that emit equal to or greater than 100,000 tonnes of GHGs per year are subject to emissions intensity reduction requirements.
-If a regulated facility under the TIER is unable to meet its emissions intensity reduction requirements, it can otherwise do so by purchasing emission performance credits, Alberta-based emissions offsets, or payment into a TIER compliance fund at the applicable rate (\$30/tonne of CO2e in 2020).
+Pursuant to the Technology Innovation and Emissions Reduction ("TIER") Regulation (previously the Carbon Competitiveness Incentive Regulation), facilities that emit equal to or greater than 100,000 tonnes of GHGs per year are subject to emissions intensity reduction requirements.
+If a regulated facility under TIER is unable to meet its emissions intensity reduction requirements, it can otherwise do so by purchasing emission performance credits, Alberta-based emissions offsets, or payment into a TIER compliance fund at the applicable rate (\$30/tonne of CO2e in 2020 and \$40/tonne of CO2e in 2021).
+In December of 2019, TIER was deemed equivalent under the output-based pricing system of the GGPPA.
+Accordingly, Alberta facilities subject to TIER are exempt from paying the federal charge on fossil fuels they consume, provided they obtain a GGPPA exemption certificate.
+In October of 2020 Alberta issued a Ministerial Order confirming the price of carbon in 2021 at \$40/tonne of CO2e, thus ensuring facilities under TIER continue to remain exempt from the federal charge on fossil fuels during 2021.
 The Whitecourt Biomass Facility has not been subject to emissions intensity reduction requirements.
-Under Alberta's climate legislation, the Whitecourt Biomass Facility may be eligible to generate emission performance credits or offset credits upon expiry of BPP.
+Under Alberta's climate legislation, the Whitecourt Biomass Facility may be eligible to generate emission performance credits or offset credits after expiry of BPP.